Akuli/python-tutorial/basics/editor-setup.md

 The editors can be broadly divided into three categories:

 #### The Basic Text Editors
-These editors are usually found in-built in the OS as part of its productive suite.
+These editors usually come with the operating system.
 They do not have features like code compilation/running, auto-completion, syntax highlighting, etc. that makes one's life easier.
 They are  usually used for relatively simple text editing and is not preferred  for coding.